novacrazy/scriptor/README.md

 <hr>

-#####`.reference_once(filename : string, ...args : any[])` -> `Referee`
+#####`.reference_once(filename : string, ...args : any[])` -> `Reference`

 This can be a very powerful system function if used correctly.
-It basically evaluates a script ONCE, and returns a reference to the result in the form of a `Referee` class instance.
-By calling `.value()` on the Referee the returned value of the script can be accessed.
+It basically evaluates a script ONCE, and returns a reference to the result in the form of a `Reference` class instance.
+By calling `.value()` on the Reference the returned value of the script can be accessed.

 What is powerful about this is that even though it acts as a static variable, it takes into account file changes like the rest of Scriptor.

-When a script referenced by `.reference_once` changes, the Referee picks up that change and re-evaluates it with the arguments that were initially given to it by `.reference_once`.
+When a script referenced by `.reference_once` changes, the Reference picks up that change and re-evaluates it with the arguments that were initially given to it by `.reference_once`.

 It also does this lazily, too.
-If the Referee has not invoked the script, it will the next time `.value()` is called.
+If the Reference has not invoked the script, it will the next time `.value()` is called.

 A particularly good use for this is configuration files.
 As stated before, Scriptor can load anything `require` can, including JSON files.